 FaceBase History

-Since 2009, FaceBase has developed a broad and deep base of data, first through integration of multidisciplinary reasearch teams into a consortium with the idea being that not every research problem will be or even can be solved with a single approach.
+Since 2009, FaceBase has developed a broad and deep base of data, first through integration of multidisciplinary research teams into a consortium with the idea being that not every research problem will be or even can be solved with a single approach.
 Most will require a range of tools and expertise, allowing a more powerful research synergy to peel away the many layers of biological complexity and reach the essence of the question.
-A variety of spoke projects support the FaceBase Consortium, a collection of collaborative research teams at various sites around the country.

 FaceBase 1 (2009 - 2014)